ezsystems/requirements/eZ Platform/APIs/Languages/README.md

     helpers on top would later pick anyway, so we need to make sure the helpers will still work with only one language.
 - Use languages arguments as a priority list consistently across the API, as is the case with search today
-- Automatically inject the list of SiteAccess defined languages unless developer provided one specifically zoom
+- Automatically inject the list of SiteAccess defined languages unless developer provided one specifically

 ## Preferred
 The feature SHOULD:
 - Provide a way for the 1% use case to be able to easily adopt to still work:
-  - If languages are not specified and developer inteded to load all languages for further processing, this should still be possible somehow
+  - If languages are not specified and developer intended to load all languages for further processing, this should still be possible somehow
 - Be consistent across all the different API entities and Services in Repository API
 - **v1:** Features being added as part of this change should be done in v1, and the change in behaviour should be done